Three Daiwa Scholars in Japanese Studies have been selected in the programme’s second year.

 Izumi Braddick was born in Tokyo and was educated there until the age of twelve, when she moved with her family to Australia.
 She achieved a double first in Japanese Language/Asian History and Archaeology/Biological Anthropology at the Australian National University in 2014, and was also awarded a Graduate Diploma for her exchange year at Kyoto University.
 In 2015, she completed an MA in Asia-Pacific Studies (Archaeology), also at the Australian National University.
 Izumi began a DPhil in Archaeology at the University of Oxford in October 2016.
 She became interested in the Jōmon era of Japanese history as a result of one of her first-year university archaeology assignments, for which she created a replica of a Jōmon clay figurine known as a “dogū”.
 For her PhD thesis, she will address the theme of violence and non-violence in Jōmon Japan.
 Her long-term career goal is to become a professor of Asian Archaeology, specialising in Japan.

 Tom Monaghan was awarded an MA (Hons, first class) in History by the University of Edinburgh in 2012.
 On completing his MA he spent two years in Naoshima, Kagawa Prefecture, on the Japan Exchange and Teaching (JET) Programme.
 On returning to the UK Tom started a two-year MA in Japanese Studies with Intensive Language at SOAS, University of London.
 His MA dissertation focused on aspects relating to the Satsuma domain during the Meiji Restoration, Saigō Takamori and the Satsuma Rebellion of 1877.
-He has recently completed his year at Tokyo University as a Postgraduate Foreign Research Student, carrying out research into this area and taking advantage of Japanese archives.
-He is currently pursuing a PhD at Yale, which further delves into what the Satsuma domain reveals about the nature of the Japanese polity during the upheavals of the 19th Century.
+In summer 2017 he completed his year at Tokyo University as a Postgraduate Foreign Research Student, carrying out research into this area and taking advantage of Japanese archives.
+Since autumn 2017 he has been pursuing a PhD at Yale, which further delves into what the Satsuma domain reveals about the nature of the Japanese polity during the upheavals of the 19th Century.